DLI Number : O267984044962

 4. You will need to deposit a non-refundable fee of (CAD) $500 to get a Letter of Acceptance (Offer Letter) from us.
-This will be adjusted against your fees if you finally decide to study at Peel College.
+For Diploma programs, this will be adjusted against your fees if you finally decide to study at Peel College.
+For Certificate programs, this is non-refundable, and is in addition to the fees for the Certificate.
 We will send you an Enrolment Contract Form to be filled up and signed by you with an acknowledgment for the $500.
 The link for making this payment is given below.

 Alternately, you can electronically transfer the fees to our bank account.
 These funds are held in a trust account till the admission is finalized.
 Bank account details are given below.

 Name of the account holder: 9511008 CANADA INC. (O/A Peel College of Professional Studies)

 Address of College UNIT 101, 1450 MEYERSIDE DR.

 Institution Number: 003

 RBC Royal Bank of Canada SWIFT BIC: ROYCCAT2

 7020 St. Barbara Blvd.